krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 What’s remarkable is that this determinism holds regardless of the nature of the underlying processes.
 The signals might come from deterministic, stochastic, linear, non-linear, or even chaotic processes.
-As long as the signals they generate are *measurable* and we sample their *observed* presence masses, this local recurrence always applies [^F-determinism-caveat].
+As long as the signals they generate are *measurable* they satisfy the finite additivity property and when we sample their *observed* presence masses, this local recurrence always applies [^F-determinism-caveat].

-[^F-determinism-caveat] We'll note at this point, that the determinism is _retrospective_.
+[^F-determinism-caveat]: We'll note at this point, that the determinism is _retrospective_.
 Since it is based on _observed_ presence, this recurrence in no way implies we can predict how the presences will evolve in the future.
 We will have more to say about this in the next section.